Emmanuel Barthélemy: The last duel in England

 In 1852, Barthélemy fought the last fatal duel in England.
 His opponent was Frédéric Constant Cournet, a former French naval officer.
 Cournet had also taken part in the July 1848 uprising.
 He had been elected to the National Assembly in 1850, but in the same year had been imprisoned for helping Eugène Edine Pottier escape from prison.
 He fled France after leading the unsuccessful resistance in Paris to the Coup d'etat of Napoleon III in 1851.
 Although both men were on the political left, Cournet was a follower of Alexandre Auguste Ledru-Rollin and so was an opponent of Barthélemy and Louis Blanqui.
 Barthélemy challenged Cournet after taking offense at remarks Cournet made about a former girlfriend of his.

 The duel took place outside London, on 19 October at Priest Hill, near Englefield Green.
 Cournet and Barthélemy, each accompanied by two men acting as seconds, traveled by train to the meeting place.

 Cournet received a bullet wound, but Barthélemy was unhurt.
 He and his two seconds left the scene to return to London.
 One of Cournet's seconds fled and was never found but the other remained by his side until both men were found by chance by a local doctor.
 Cournet was carried to a nearby pub, the Barley Mow, and the police were alerted.
 By this time, Barthélemy and his two seconds were on the train to London.
 However, the Surrey police alerted their London colleagues by telegraph and the three were arrested when they arrived at Waterloo station.
-News of the encounter had been widely circulated amongst the French immigrant community, which was polarized between supporters of Cournet and Ledru-Rollin, and those who supported Barthélemy and Louis Blanc.
+News of the encounter had been widely circulated amongst the French immigrant community, which was polarized between supporters of Cournet and Ledru-Rollin, and those who supported Barthélemy and Louis Blanqui.
 On the day of the duel, a crowd had gathered at Waterloo station to hear the result.
 Reportedly, bets were placed on the outcome.

 Cournet died in agony some hours after being wounded and his second was arrested.
 The four Frenchmen were together tried for murder on 21 March 1853 at Kingston Assizes.
 The jury found them not guilty of murder, but guilty of manslaughter.
 By this time they had been in prison for five months while awaiting trial so the judge sentenced them only to a further two months in prison.

 Cournet is buried at St. John's Church, Egham.